 In this post, you will see our types of seating, how we enter our classroom, where students store their materials and how students are introduced to the idea of Flexible Seating!

-Once our administrator saw what we were doing, we were given 4 wobble stools.
+Once our administrator saw our Flexible Seating classroom, we were given 4 wobble stools.
 These were a bit pricier, but your school might have funding for them or there is always Donors Choose.
 Our advice to you is to not let the fact that you don’t have the pricier items stop you!
 Start off simple and build over time.
-Later, we added in bean bags, bean bag chairs, cushioned crates, and our favorite… a couch!
+Later, we added in bean bags, bean bag chairs, cushioned crates, scoop rockers and our favorite… a couch!

 Here are some action shots of our students!
 All we think when we look at them working, is